 Whether you are a seasoned veteran or a rookie navigating tax season for the first time, it can prove to be an extremely stressful time of year for all professional athletes.
 In addition to facing the same tax requirements as others, professional athletes have several additional layers of complexity.
 First, filing requirements can be confusing […]

-Agents use the term ‘tax free income’ when they discuss playing in Europe or Asia, but what do they really mean and what are the tax implications?
-First of all: There’s no such thing as ‘tax free.’
-However, the way your income is reported and distributed may make it appear to be without tax.
-Here’s […]
+Although Athletes receive credits for taxes paid overseas, they should understand that foreign income isn’t tax free and they still need to file in the US as well Introduction First of all: There’s no such thing as ‘tax free.’
+However, the way your income is reported and distributed may make it appear to be without […]

 January 1, 2012

 Be sure to organize your papers.
 This minimizes the time and expense its takes to prepare your taxes—and frees our advisors to concentrate on lowering your tax burden rather than tracking down data.

 Fill out the tax questionnaire carefully and completely and separate your tax forms and receipts into different envelopes.